zephyris/polyalign/README.md

 You can use `polyalign` in your Python scripts - however it is subject to change.
 The `Polyalign` class carries out high-level operation, ouputting using the `Output` class.
 `BwaMem` is to run `bwa mem` alignments. `Alignment` and `AlignmentClass` are used to parse alignments and alignment pairs.

+## History and citing

+This module was written to optimise polishing of small eukaryotic genomes assembled from noisy Nanopore data.
+The Polypolish strategy for polishing repetitive sequences is very promising, but designed for small (bacterial) genomes.
+Polyalign allows application of the same method to larger, eg. eukarotic genomes, without requiring enormous computational resources.

+I haven't ultimately used it for a published genome assembly, but I've made it available in case it is useful.
+Please send me a message and cite this Github repository if you are publishing anything using this as a tool.
+Please also cite Polypolish, as this is _very_ closely modeled on that work.